Simon Boccanegra

 Paolo has taken Fiesco captive and plans to get rid of the Doge.
 He is poisoning Boccanegra’s water and asks Fiesco and Adorno to join the plot.
 They refuse.

-Paolo implies that Amelia is Boccanegra’s mistress.
-Outraged, Adorno is about to stab the sleeping Doge when Amelia intervenes, telling him Boccanegra is her father.
-Paolo is stirring up a rebellion.
-Boccanegra will allow Adorno to marry Amelia if he can crush the rebels.
+Paolo spreads a rumour that Amelia is Boccanegra’s mistress.
+Adorno is about to stab the sleeping Doge when Amelia intervenes, telling him Boccanegra is her father.

 Act 3